 This is what is showcased in the following image of a room at Punggol Central, Singapore.
 You can see how the white theme of the functional interior design is contrasted with cool wall hangings and colourful flowers.

 Make Space For Empty Spaces And Focal Points

-One of the most important features of a minimalist interior design is empty spaces.
+One of the most important features of a minimalist design is empty spaces.
 This works very well for HDB interior designs.
 An empty space helps to define objects and how they interact with the background and other elements.
 It also helps to define a focal point in each room which you can arrange accordingly.
-Through this visual balance, the room appears spacious without any unwanted distraction.
+Through this visual balance, the room appears spacious without any unwanted distractions.
 An example of this would be to group similar items together so that the remaining area is left empty.
 Then after an empty space, you can add a group of elements and again leave some empty space later.

-Consider the following living room example at Cantonment Rd, Singapore.
+Consider the following living room example at Cantonment Road, Singapore.
 Notice on the wall how the shelves are grouped together to leave a lot of white space on the wall.
 This makes them the focal point and creates a visual balance.

 Don’t Overwhelm With Decorative Items

 Another important feature of a cool minimalist design is not to over-decorate with décor items.
 Instead, only use decorative items as accents or define focal points.
 What this means, for example, is to use one big wall hanging instead of many smaller ones to avoid clutter and distractions.
 For décor items, choose something which will immediately catch attention and try to make it a focal point by not over-shadowing it with other elements.

 Notice in the following condo design at Parc Olympia, Flora Drive, Singapore how the two large paintings add just the right amount of art to the aesthetics in the room and still be the focal point while all the other things are kept simple.